 In 1958 the Theological College of the Episcopal Church in Scotland deposited on long-term loan a large part of the library of Alexander Jolly (1756-1838), Episcopal Bishop of Moray.
 This deposit was converted into a gift in 1970, and the remaining books from Jolly’s library were added to it.
 There are 2,976 volumes mostly on theological subjects, spiritual and devotional literature (especially Anglican), dating from the 16th to the 19th century, but also including two incunables printed at Strassburg.
 A number of volumes have annotations in Jolly’s hand.

 A collection of 70 books on the Punjab and Sikh history presented to the Library by the scholar and Sikh historian Dr Joyce Pettigrew in 2011.
 Consisting mainly of 20th-century publications in English concerning Sikh history and politics, the collection contains some works in Punjabi, including personal gifts.

-[Awaiting cataloguing; not to be kept together as a collection but to be added to the Library's general collections]
+Not kept together as a collection but added to the Library's general collections.